 Apply the output concept for the PPI weights at higher aggregation levels instead of turnover.
 Include also the products from significant secondary activities into the PPI sample.
+The authorities' comment on the recommendation:

 Recommendation is already taken into account during weight update by 2012.
 PPI weights are based on output values instead of turnover.
 Enterprises are selected according to the volume of products produced, notwithstanding the primary activity.